HypothesisWorks/hypothesis/docs/database.rst

 The default (and currently only) storage format is as rather weirdly unidiomatic JSON saved in an sqlite3 database.
 The standard location for that is .hypothesis/examples.db in your current working directory.
-You can override this, either by setting either the database\_file property on a Settings object (you probably want to specify it on Settings.default) or by setting the HYPOTHESIS\_DATABASE\_FILE environment variable.
+You can override this, either by setting either the database\_file property on a settings object (you probably want to specify it on settings.default) or by setting the HYPOTHESIS\_DATABASE\_FILE environment variable.

 Note: There are other files in .hypothesis but everything other than the examples.db will be